vlad17/vlad17.github.io/_posts/2020-01-05-stop-anytime-multiplicative-weights.md

 A recent analysis of the [Decreasing Hedge](https://arxiv.org/abs/1809.01382), shown above as the square-root decay rate version of hedge helps tidy some things up.

-, while we also have some specializations:
+We also have some specializations:

 * Constant FTL Regret (FlipFlop, from Elegant AdaHedge paper) - constant-factor performance for the worst case and additive-constant performance compared to the follow-the-leader algorithm.
 * Universal Hedge (Decreasing Hedge*) - the "perform within a constant factor of the optimal-constant MWUA for that horizon" guarantee.